loneada/simple-privacy/readme.txt

-# simple-privacy
-A simple java application provides encryption/decryption and message digest functionalities.
+SimplePrivacy is a simple java software provides encryption/decryption and message digest functionalities with common algorithms.

 Main features:
 A swing GUI to facilitate operations;